The role of indigenous reserves and missions in Australian history

 Aboriginal stations were large tracts of land that were set aside for Indigenous Australian people to live on.

-Unlike reserves and missions, stations were not usually run by government or religious organizations.
+Unlike reserves and missions, stations were not usually run by directly government or religious organizations.

-The Aboriginal stations were managed by government officials who were appointed by the APB.
+Instead, the Aboriginal stations were managed by government officials who were appointed by the APB or its equivalent.

 These officials were typically white landowners who employed Aboriginal people as workers, often under conditions of exploitation.

-Stations were often very isolated, and life on them was often very hard.
+Stations were generally very isolated, and life on them was often very hard.
 Indigenous Australian people living on stations often had to fend for themselves, with little help from the outside world.

 Aborigines Protection Act of 1909

-The Aborigines Protection Act of 1909 was a turning point in the history of Aboriginal reserves, missions, and stations.
+The Aborigines Protection Act of 1909 in New South Wales was a turning point in the history of Aboriginal reserves, missions, and stations.

 The Act gave the APB more power to control the lives of Aboriginal people living on these institutions.